 Maureen took Timmy to see Dr. Jones, a specialist in childhood development and behavior.
-Dr. Jones said to Maureen, "Children do not mishehave on purpose.
+Dr. Jones said to her, "Children do not misbehave on purpose.
 Let's figure out why Timmy is having these problems with self-control.
 Then we'll know what to do about it."

-The so-called diagnosis of ODD (Oppositional-Defiant Disorder) should be thrown away.
-This label is too broad, too simplistic, too pejorative, too negative, too confusing, and too permanent sounding.
-Many children do have oppositional-defiant behaviors-but for many different and ever-changing reasons.
-The question should not be: "Does your child have ODD?" or, "What do we do with children who have ODD?"
+THE SO-CALLED DIAGNOSIS OF ODD should be thrown away.
+This label is too broad, too simplistic, too pejorative, too negative, too confusing, and too permanent-sounding.
+Many children do have oppositional and defiant behaviors-but for many different and ever-changing reasons.
+The question should not be "Does your child have ODD?"
+Tor, "What do we do with children who have ODD?"
 Rather, it should be: "For this child, at this phase in his or her life, in this situation, where do the oppositional-defiant behaviors come from?"
-And, "How do we address these issues at their source?"
+Furthermore, "How do we address these issues at their source?"

 Just like fever is a common symptom of many possible microscopic diseases, oppositional-defiant behaviors are always secondary to a combination of developmental differences and life circumstances.
-Fever can be caused by cancer, heat stroke, lupus, strep, the flu and more.
+Fever can be caused by cancer, heat stroke, lupus, strep, the flu, and more.
 But it would be foolish to treat all of these varied causes of fever the same way.
 Tylenol is not the one and only answer.
 Likewise, oppositional-defiant behaviors have many different causes upon which management should depend.
-There is not one preferred behavior management strategy - such as "time-out" - for every non-compliant behavior.
+There is not one preferred behavior management strategy-such as time-out-for every noncompliant behavior.

 Also, let's keep in mind that oppositional-defiant behaviors do not always represent disorder in the child.

-Rather, challenging behaviors can signify appropriate reactions of a child to disorder in his or her environment, such as, inappropriate expectations or demands.
+Rather, challenging behaviors can signify appropriate reactions of a child to disorder in his or her environment, such as inappropriate expectations or demands.
 Some childhood oppositional-defiant behaviors can represent the normal and healthy development of autonomy.

-Understanding the Whole Child
+Understanding the whole child

 Dr. Jones interviewed Maureen.
-He had her and Timmy's teachers' complete questionnaires and diagnostic rating scales.
+He asked her and Timmy's teachers to complete questionnaires and diagnostic rating scales.
 Dr. Jones observed Jimmy in his kindergarten classroom and spoke with the special education coordinator.
-Then Dr. Jones saw Timmy in his office.
+Then he saw Timmy in his office.
 They played together and Dr. Jones put Timmy through some simple developmental tests.

-Dr. Jones met with Maureen and explained that Timmy had a common combination of issues; ADHD, learning difficulties and trouble controlling his mood.
-He outlined a comprehensive approach that included medication for ADHD, proactive parent behavior management training and an individualized education program at school.
+Dr. Jones met with Maureen and explained that Timmy had a common combination of issues: ADHD, learning difficulties, and trouble controlling his mood.
+He outlined a comprehensive approach that included medication for ADHD, proactive parent behavior management training, and an individualized education program at school.
 He also emphasized the importance of finding activities for Timmy that nurtured his natural strengths and interests.

 Dr. Jones told Maureen, "There will still be bumps along the road but there's nothing about Timmy's problems that we can't manage.
 I'm confident that Timmy will do much better.
 He's a good kid with a promising future."